 Step 1: How many reps you should be doing

 Based on your weight training program, find the rep range that is ideal for your goal.
 You must decide on the number of reps per set for your specific goal.

 Step 2: Know your ‘ideal weight’ range

 The next step is figuring out how much weight you should lift for each exercise.
-Remember that your goal is to do the reps decided without much strain and keep form intact.
+Remember that your goal is to do the reps decided, without much strain.
 The weight must be light enough that you can actually get to reps and sets without having to lose form.

 Step 3: Make the adjustment

 Over a period of time, you must increase the weight when it begins to feel lighter.
 Progression is the key to build muscle and get stronger.
-It is better to increase weight by the smallest increment, though you can increase your number of reps too.
+It is better to increase weight by the smallest increment.
+You can increase your number of reps too.

 All possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; however Onlymyhealth.com does not take any liability for the same.
 Using any information provided by the website is solely at the viewers’ discretion.
 In case of any medical exigencies/ persistent health issues, we advise you to seek a qualified medical practitioner before putting to use any advice/tips given by our team or any third party in form of answers/comments on the above mentioned website.